charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Midterm2019.md

 Tag and push with script:

 - Tag your repo "Submitting midterm"
+- Make sure you use our git-ignore-tests repo.

 If you need to resubmit, then you could write something like: "Submitting midterm for the second time"